vksssd/bastigo/README.md

 Each routing method accepts a URL `pattern` and chain of `handlers`.
 The URL pattern supports named params (ie. `/users/{userID}`) and wildcards (ie. `/admin/*`).
-URL parameters can be fetched at runtime by calling `bastigo.URLParam(r, "userID")` for named parameters and `bastigo.URLParam(r, "*")` for a wildcard parameter.
+URL parameters can be fetched at runtime by calling `chi.URLParam(r, "userID")` for named parameters and `chi.URLParam(r, "*")` for a wildcard parameter.

 ### Middleware handlers

-bastigo's middlewares are just stdlib net/http middleware handlers.
+chi's middlewares are just stdlib net/http middleware handlers.
 There is nothing special about them, which means the router and all the tooling is designed to be compatible and friendly with any middleware in the community.
-This offers much better extensibility and reuse of packages and is at the heart of bastigo's purpose.
+This offers much better extensibility and reuse of packages and is at the heart of chi's purpose.

 Here is an example of a standard net/http middleware where we assign a context key `"user"` the value of `"123"`.
 This middleware sets a hypothetical user identifier on the request